Raedanwin/Project-2/README.md

   https://polar-oasis-16482.herokuapp.com/pantry

 Unsolved Problems:
+  None that I know of, but things were left out in the interest of time.

 Technical Challenges:
   1. By far my biggest technical challenge was figuring out how to use and implement the API.